 Be sure to take several random samples from your garden spot, thoroughly mixed together, for the test.

 For every type of vegetable there are dozens, even hundreds, of varieties to choose from.
-Find out what varieties are recommended for your specific area.
-Contact local nurseries or check with gardeners at a farmers market.
+If you need help with your garden landscaping contact us for assistance.

 Most crops should mature before the very hot weather arrives.
 The exceptions are okra, southern peas and sweet potatoes which require warmer weather.
 Crops need to be planted as early as possible,and usually starts in early to the middle of March.
 It is also wise to wait until the soil has warmed to the upper 60’s or low 70’s before planting seed of warm‑season vegetables.